-Discrepancy inIn addressing discrepancy for the full and individual initial evaluation, teams consider and document objective evidence to answer the following questions.
+Discrepancy in DecisionIn addressing discrepancy for the full and individual initial evaluation, teams consider and document objective evidence to answer the following questions.MakingWithele and the conditional initial evaluation of the conditional initial evaluation of the conditional initial evaluation.

 - What are the multiple sources of data that demonstrate the individual's performance is significantly discrepant from that of peers expected standards? - How does the individual's current level of performance compare to that of typical peers or expected standards? - What is the magnitude of the discrepancy? - What are the functional implications of the discrepancy?
 (Meaningful in a practical sense and reliable in a statistical sense.)